walterfreeman/phy211/paper2.md

 ---
 layout: page
 title: Paper
+category: top
 permalink: paper.html
 use_math: true
 ---

 **tl;dr Write a case study of a situation where the process of science either deliberately or accidentally ran off the rails.
-Due May 1 by midnight.
-We will provide instructions on turning this in later.**
+Due May 21 by midnight.
+We will award 3% extra credit to papers submitted before May 18 and 5% extra credit to papers submitted before May 14, so long as their grade is B or better.
+This is so we can start grading early.**

 ## Case Study: Flawed Process of Science